 -

-This shoe is best for all positions prioritizing a secure upper and springy cushioning.
+This shoe is best for quick and shifty players.

 It's Quiz Time!